College Football Playoff rankings predictions: Final Top 25 | NCAA.com

 - No. 2 Clemson vs. No. 3 Notre Dame

-In this situation, we think Oklahoma will beat Texas and jump current No. 4 Georgia.
-The Bulldogs could battle and keep it close against Alabama in the SEC Championship Game, but we think the CFP selection committee will reward a one-loss conference champion in Oklahoma.
+In this situation, we think Oklahoma will jump current No. 4 Georgia.
+The Bulldogs led top-ranked Alabama for most of the game, but the CFP has yet to put in a two-loss team into the semifinals.
+It'll be close, but Oklahoma is the pick.

 MORE: Current College Football Playoff rankings

-If the Sooners avenge their lone defeat to Texas by beating the Longhorns, it would be difficult for the committee to have Ohio State jump ahead of Oklahoma.
-As the current No. 5 to Ohio State's No. 6, the Sooners have the huge edge, especially because Ohio State's most impressive performance is right behind it: 63-39 romp of then-No. 4 Michigan.
+Because the Sooners avenged their lone defeat to Texas by beating the Longhorns, it would also be difficult for the committee to have Ohio State jump ahead of Oklahoma.
+As the current No. 5 to Ohio State's No. 6, the Sooners have the huge edge, especially because Ohio State's most impressive performance wasn't enough: 63-39 romp of then-No. 4 Michigan.
 If the committee didn't rank the Buckeyes ahead of the Sooners after that, when could it ever?

-It might take Texas beating Oklahoma again for the Buckeyes to move into the top four.

 College Football Playoff rankings predictions: New Year's Six games

-As most attention is focused on Alabama-Georgia, Oklahoma-Texas and Ohio State-Northwestern for CFP purposes, there's another game that seems more ripe for an upset.
+With most attention focused on Alabama-Georgia, Oklahoma-Texas and Ohio State-Northwestern for CFP purposes, UCF pulled out a thrilling win of its own.

-Undefeated UCF, ranked No. 8, will have to beat Memphis with star quarterback McKenzie Milton out after a devastating leg injury sustained in the 38-10 win against South Florida.
+Undefeated UCF, ranked No. 8, beat Memphis with star quarterback McKenzie Milton.
+The Knights trailed by 17 points but rallied for the 56-41 win.
+Because of that comeback, UCF will return to a New Year's Six game.
+If UCF lost, the Boise State-Fresno State winner would have jumped in.

 MORE: Bowl projections for CFP, New Year's Six, entire bowl schedule